Sahilj11/Learning-notes/Notes/MCA/1st Sem/CN/CN Minor 1st.md

     - types
       - Datagram approach
       - Virtual circut switching
+Sure, I'd be happy to explain both the Datagram approach and Virtual Circuit Switching.

+1. **Datagram Approach:**

+   In networking, the datagram approach is a communication model where each packet of data is treated independently, and the network devices make routing decisions for each packet based on the destination address contained in that packet.
+This is in contrast to a connection-oriented approach where a dedicated path or circuit is established before data transfer begins.

+   Key features of the Datagram approach include:

+   - **Connectionless:** Datagram networks are connectionless, meaning there is no established path or connection before sending data.
+Each packet is treated as an independent entity and can follow different routes to reach the destination.

+   - **Variable Routing:** As each packet is treated independently, it can take different paths through the network to reach the destination.
+This flexibility is useful for handling network congestion or failures.

+   - **Scalability:** Datagram networks are often more scalable than connection-oriented networks because they do not require the overhead of establishing and maintaining connections.

+   - **Example:** The Internet is a classic example of a datagram network, where data is divided into packets, each packet is routed independently, and they may take different routes to reach the same destination.

+2. **Virtual Circuit Switching:**

+   Virtual Circuit Switching is a communication model that combines elements of both circuit switching and packet switching.
+In this approach, a virtual circuit is established between the source and destination before data transfer begins.
+This virtual circuit acts as if it were a dedicated physical circuit for the duration of the communication session.

+   Key features of Virtual Circuit Switching include:

+   - **Connection Establishment:** Before data transfer begins, a connection setup phase occurs where a virtual circuit is established.
+This involves reserving resources along the communication path.

+   - **Fixed Route:** Once the virtual circuit is established, data follows a fixed route from the source to the destination.
+This is similar to circuit switching but without the physical dedicated path.

+   - **Predictable Delay:** Virtual circuits can provide more predictable and consistent delays compared to pure datagram networks, as the route is fixed for the duration of the communication session.
+In summary, the Datagram approach is connectionless, packets are treated independently and may take different routes, while Virtual Circuit Switching establishes a virtual circuit before data transfer, providing a more predictable and fixed route for the duration of the communication session.
   - Message switching
     - message is transferred as complete unit and routed through intermediate nodes at which it is stored and forwareded
     - there is no establishment of dedicated path b/w the sender and receiver